Quick read – 5 Factors affecting our Immunity

-The immune system is our body’s defense mechanism which fights harmful intruding agents (Antigens) like infective organisms (pathogens) and irritants.
+The immune system is our body’s defense mechanism that fights harmful intruding agents (Antigens) like infective organisms (pathogens) and irritants.
 It consists of various types of White Blood Cells (WBCs) and their interactive system, which can be compared to the organization and functioning of an Army.

 WBCs can contain prominent granules (granulocytes or granular WBCs) or not (agranulocytes or agranular WBCs).
 Granulocytes include neutrophils, eosinophils, and basophils in blood, and mast cells in tissues.
-These possess substances in their granules (like histamine, kinins, peroxidase enzymes, etc.) that can fight to destroy any foreign agent (Antigen) which has entered the body.
+These possess substances in their granules (like histamine, kinins, peroxidase enzymes, etc.) that can fight to destroy the foreign agent (antigen) which has entered the body.
 Monocytes in blood (transform into macrophages in tissues) are WBCs with fine relatively less prominent granules and are thus classified under agranular type.
 These cells especially neutrophils and macrophages, represent our innate immunity and are like ‘soldiers’ of the army.
-They can recognize Pathogen Associated Molecular Patterns (PAMPs) with the help of their surface ‘antennae’ called Toll-Like Receptors (TLRs).
+They can recognize Pathogen Associated Molecular Patterns (PAMPs) on infectious organisms with the help of their surface ‘antennae’ called Toll-Like Receptors (TLRs).

 If the pathogen attack is severe, prolonged, and unmanageable by the Granulocytes alone, the ‘officers’ of the army which are the Lymphocytes (WBCs without granules) are called in.
 The Lymphocytes (Two types – T and B lymphocytes) represent our Adaptive Immunity.
 The T lymphocytes – Helper T cells and Killer T cells have more advanced recognition, strategy and fighting techniques.

 Helper T cells (also called CD4 cells) stimulate B lymphocytes to produce specific ‘Antibodies’ (also called Immunoglobulins – Ig), which act outside the cells by attaching with and destroying that particular antigen (Humoral Immunity).
 The antibody types include IgM (formed in infections faster but short-lasting), IgG (formed in infections later but long-lasting), IgE (formed in allergies and parasitic infections), and IgA (for local immunity at entry sites).
 So in lab tests for any infection, the antigen tests are positive immediately but it takes a few days to test positive for the antibodies.